About Saint Mary's

 - shall not be awarded for summer permits;

-- shall be awarded on a prorated monthly basis,
+- shall be awarded on a prorated monthly basis, based on month of inquiry.

 - shall be returned by crediting the permit holders credit or debit card